 Increased Testosterone Production

-Like most estrogen blockers, Clomid can stimulate your body's testosterone production by binding to your brain’s estrogen receptors and preventing estrogen from binding to those receptors .
+According to the National Library of Medicine, Clomid works like most estrogen blockers; to stimulate your body's testosterone production by binding to your brain’s estrogen receptors and preventing estrogen from binding to those receptors .

-One study found that the daily administration of 150 mg of Clomid raised endogenous testosterone levels (production of testosterone within the body) by 150% .
+One study published in the National Library of Medicine found that the daily administration of 150 mg of Clomid raised endogenous testosterone levels (production of testosterone within the body) by 150% .

 Effective Post-Cycle Therapy